awrodriguez-sfsu/GeoCodingChallange/README.md

 npm install
 ```

-Included in this repo is a distribution file of the config that nginx uses
-you can choose to use this as an example or configure nginx your own way

-remember to restart nginx to encorporate changes

-run the nodejs app from the app folder each on a different terminal
+run the nodejs app from the app folder each on a different terminal or screen

 ```
 npm run-script run-service